-David Lyttle, Emmy the Great and Quinta will be the next three musicians to spend up to six weeks in China as part of our Musicians in Residence programme with PRS For Music Foundation.
-They will each travel to different parts of China and, while there, create new music, work with local musicians and experience a new international audience.
+David Lyttle, Emmy the Great and Quinta are the three musicians in China in the 4th round of Musicians in Residence programme, partnered with PRS For Music Foundation.
+They each travelled to different parts of China and, while there, created new music, worked with local musicians and experienced a new international audience.

-- MOBO-nominated Irish musician DAVID LYTTLE has been described by Rolling Stone magazine as "one of the best, robust listening experiences you're likely to have all year".
+MOBO-nominated Irish musician DAVID LYTTLE has been described by Rolling Stone magazine as "one of the best, robust listening experiences you're likely to have all year".
 Lyttle’s musical personas shift between jazz drummer, recording artist, composer/songwriter and producer.
 His collaborations have ranged from jazz icon Joe Lovano to hip hop visionary Talib Kweli; to Irish music star Duke Special.
 With nominations in the MOBO and Urban Music Awards, Lyttle has recently toured in the UK, Canada and Europe.
-He will travel to Suzhou.

-- QUINTA is a multi-instrumentalist, performer, improviser and composer, who will spend time in Guiyang.
+QUINTA is a multi-instrumentalist, performer, improviser and composer.
 She has collaborated with a range of artists, including Bat for Lashes and Patrick Wolf and Radiohead’s Philip Selway; and is one quarter of all-female experimental collective Collectress.
 Classically trained rather than classically moulded, Quinta meets free play and experimentation with musical substance in her work and brings a mischievous theatricality to her performances.